mzazon/awesome-cloud-projects/aws/container-resource-optimization-eks/container-resource-optimization-eks.md

    echo "Topic ARN: $TOPIC_ARN"
    ```

    The cost alerting system is now active and will notify you when resource utilization falls below efficiency thresholds.
-This proactive monitoring enables rapid response to optimization opportunities and supports continuous cost management practices that are essential for maintaining efficient EKS operations.
+This proactive monitoring enables rapid response to optimization opportunities and supports continuous cost management practices.

 8. **Generate Resource Optimization Reports**:

    Regular reporting enables tracking of optimization progress and demonstrates the business value of resource right-sizing efforts to both technical teams and financial stakeholders.
 This script creates comprehensive VPA recommendation reports that quantify potential cost savings and track optimization effectiveness over time.
-The reports support compliance with [AWS Cost Optimization best practices](https://docs.aws.amazon.com/eks/latest/best-practices/cost-opt.html) by providing measurable evidence of resource efficiency improvements.

    ```bash
    # Create script to generate VPA recommendations